Last updated: April 23, 2025

 Available terms

-HELOCs include separate withdrawal periods up to 10 years and repayment periods up to 20 years.
+HELOCs include separate withdrawal and repayment periods.

 Closing thoughts: Your home equity borrowing options